 The most common “side effect” of placenta pills that I hear about are depression and anxiety.

 According to Sabine Wilms, a historian specializing in classical Chinese gynecological literature, placenta was never consumed to speed postpartum recovery.
 But it was buried in a very specific way.

 Sabine explains that as a medicine, placenta is extremely potent.
 Certainly not for everyone or everyday use.

 But “I felt great when taking my placenta pills”

 So.
 Many.
-Women report feeling awesome when taking their placenta pills.
+Women report feeling amazing when taking their placenta pills.
 And if that’s you, fabulous.
 I’m cheering for you.

 Sometimes, it helps to know why this really great thing (placenta pills) didn’t give you the experience you were hoping for.
 And if you’re surrounded by well-meaning folks who urge you to continue taking your placenta, now you’ve got a little stack of resources to explain why you’d rather not.